brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Bad Boys for Life**

+This series is epically ridiculous, and fun throughout.
+Everyone seems to be having fun, and there’s a lot of wild action and even a surprise third act trip out of the country.

 **The Old Guard**

 Fun but ultimately thin action flick.
 Solid action near the end, but so much of it felt emotionless in a way that was just not super entertaining.